-Like a residential recliner, the recliner sofa or loveseat sections have controls allowing you to recline the individual sections.
-To revert each recliner section back to the upright position, gently apply pressure to the recliner leg rest.
+Similar to a residential recliner, the Theater Seats allow you to recline the individual sections.
+To return the section back to the upright position, gently apply pressure to the recliner leg rest.
 Refer to the furniture manufacturer's care instructions for this product.